-→ The number of the selected registration memory appears next to the bank name in the upper left corner of the main display.
+→ The number and name of the selected registration memory appear below and to the right of the style name in the main display.
 The panel settings that were previously stored in the selected registration are cleared and replaced by the new settings.